DrQz/pdq-qnm-pkg/examples/ppa_1998/README.txt

 Copyright (c) 1998 - 2016

-The 'ppa' prefix refers to The Practical Performance Analyst book (1998).
+'ppa_1998' refers to The Practical Performance Analyst book first published in 1998.

 These directories refer to the PDQ models associated with chapters in the book entitled, "The Practical Performance Analyst: Performance-By-Design Techniques for Distributed Systems"